Amadeus (film): Accolades

 The film was nominated for eleven Academy Awards, winning eight (including Best Picture).
 At the end of the Oscar ceremony, Laurence Olivier came on stage to present the Oscar for Best Picture.
 As Olivier thanked the academy for inviting him, he was already opening the envelope.
 Instead of announcing the nominees, he simply read, "The winner for this is Amadeus."
-An AMPAS official quickly went onstage to confirm the winner and signaled that all was well, before Olivier then presented the award to producer Saul Zaentz.
+An AMPAS official quickly went onstage to confirm the winner and signaled that all was well before Olivier then presented the award to producer Saul Zaentz.
 Olivier (in his 78th year) had been ill for many years, and it was because of mild dementia that he forgot to read the nominees.
-Zaentz then thanked Olivier, saying it was an honour to receive the award from him, before mentioning the other nominees in his acceptance speech: The Killing Fields, A Passage to India, Places in the Heart and A Soldier's Story.
-Maurice Jarre won the Oscar for Best Original Music Score for his scoring of A Passage to India.
+Zaentz then thanked Olivier, saying it was an honor to receive the award from him, before mentioning the other nominees in his acceptance speech: The Killing Fields, A Passage to India, Places in the Heart and A Soldier's Story.
+Maurice Jarre won Best Original Music Score for his scoring of A Passage to India.
 In his acceptance speech for the award, Jarre remarked "I was lucky Mozart was not eligible this year".
+It was the only occurrence in which the presenter announced the winner instead of the nominees in the ceremony, until the 96th Academy Awards.

 The film along with The English Patient, The Hurt Locker, The Artist, and Birdman are the only Best Picture winners never to enter the weekend box office top 5 after rankings began being recorded in 1982.
 The film peaked at No. 6 during its 8th weekend in theaters.
 Saul Zaentz produced both Amadeus and The English Patient.